What is XBRL? A Complete Guide

 Open and free standard for business reporting

-XBRL is an international digital standard for business reporting to regulators, governments and registries, used in more than 50 countries.
+XBRL is an international digital standard for business financial reporting to regulators, governments and registries, used in more than 50 countries.
 Its design enables communication of many types of high-quality, universally-understood, business data and metadata between organisations.
-It is open and free to use, so meets national and international transparency and openness requirements.
+It is open and free to use, and thus meets national and international transparency and openness requirements.

 What is XBRL?

 The features of XBRL solve the problems of communicating complex business data from one system or organisation to another.
-It is used widely throughout the world with national XBRL data programmes that cover annual financial reports, tax reporting and reporting of prudential, statistical and other regulatory data.
-Many millions of XBRL reports have been created, and it has become the standard of choice for digitisation where Excel and PDF would previously have been used.
+It is used widely with national XBRL data programmes that cover annual financial reports, tax reporting and reporting of prudential, statistical and other regulatory data all around the world.

 A typical XBRL implementation supports a business-to-government data collection programme, as shown below.
-The XBRL taxonomy and XBRL report are used to communicate between the parties in a standardised way, ensuring that the data request and the data itself is understood by all parties involved in enacting the legislation or other filing requirement.
+The XBRL taxonomy and XBRL report work together to communicate data in a standardised way so that it is understood by all parties.
+The link between them means XBRL data has high-integrity, meaning data analysts and large language models can match data to unambiguous, detailed definitions of what it means.

 It is normal for each role to be played by a different organisational stakeholder.
 We can see this by looking at some live filing programmes.